psa-jforestier/phusey/README.md

 - `timeout($t)` : Set an expiration timeout, in second.
 Any http request will be aborted when timeout occur.
 Steps failed by timeout will have a result code of "0" (network error).
 - `clearCookie()` : Clear cookies of the virtual browser.
 Only the cookies of the current running browser are cleared, all parallel browsers keep their cookies.
-- `get($url)` : Do an HTTP GET on the provided URL, and record response time and other HTTP metrics.
+- `get($url, $headers = array())` : Do an HTTP GET on the provided URL, and record response time and other HTTP metrics.
+If headers is present, replace all HTTP headers by them.
 - `post($url, $params = array())` : Do an HTTP POST to the provided URL, with eventully some parameters.
 Record response time and other HTTP metrics.
-Parameters can be a string (like "key=val&" or "{k:v}" or an array (will be converted to "key=val&")
+Parameters can be a string (like "key=val&" or "{k:v}" or an array (will be converted to "key=val&").
+If headers is present, replace all HTTP headers by them.
 - `startTransaction($name)` : Start a new transaction with a given name.
 Transaction are only here to classify or group your steps.
 Starting a transaction do not send any HTTP request.
 Normally, you should not emebed transaction into an already open transaction.
 Any started transaction must be stopped by calling `stopTransaction()`.
 When statistics are computed, all response time of steps inside a transaction are cumulated.
 - `stopTransaction()` : Stop the current transaction.
 It doesnt send any HTTP request.
 - `pause($timems)` : Pause the scenario for a given amount of milliseconds.
 The pause can be an integer or a float, but accuracy is not guaranted under 1 ms.